sideos/sideos-did-method/README.md

 The method-specific-id component is created as the following:

 1. generate 256 random bits
-2. create a key pair from the secp256k1 elliptic curve
+2. create a key pair from the P-256 elliptic curve (secp256r1)
-4. BLAKE2 hash of the public key from the SPKI structure in a DER format with a length of 256 bits
+4. create a SHA-256 hash of the public key in a DER format with a length of 256 bits
-3. base58 encode the hash
+5. base58 encode the hash

+Example:
+did:sideos:v001:7VGxVw7FoxSPfrSsLv1cRT2BsUNfsjDh74gBH6v79tkV

 The method-specific-id is used to create the DID following the syntax above.